User’s Guide to CGNS#

 and, as usual, the r and p arrays must be dimensioned appropriately.

 Rind data is additional flow solution data exterior to a grid, at “ghost” locations.
-Rind data can be associated with other GridLocation values beside CellCenter, although we only show an example using CellCenter here.
+Rind data can be associated with other GridLocation values besides CellCenter, although we only show an example using CellCenter here.
 Furthermore, this example is for structured grids only, for which Rind data can be defined implicitly (via indexing conventions alone).
 The option for outputting the flow solution at cell centers with additional rind data is illustrated schematically in 2-D in the figure below.
-In this diagram, we show one layer of rind cell data in the row below the grid itself.
+This diagram shows one layer of rind cell data in the row below the grid itself.
 There could be rind data at other sides of the grid, or there could be more than one row at a given side.

 4 by 3 grid with row of rind cells below, with circle at cell center

-In CGNS, the flow solution at rind cells is not stored as separate entities, but rather the flow solution range is extended to include the rind cells.
+In CGNS, the flow solution at rind cells is not stored as separate entities; rather, the flow solution range is extended to include the rind cells.
 For example, in the 2-D schematic of the above figure, instead of an index range of p(3,2) for pressures stored at the cell centers, the flow solution would now have an index range of p(3,0:2) or p(3,3).
 See the SIDS document for details.

 For our 3-D example, we assume that we have one row of rind data at 4 faces of the zone (ilo, ihi, jlo, jhi, where these represent the low and high ends of the i and j directions, respectively), and no rind cells at klo or khi (at either end of the k direction).
 The code segment to write the flow solution and rind data is as follows: